 Should You Stop Social Security Benefits Using Either Method?

 You need to be fully armed with all the information before you decide to make either of these moves.
 Continue to do your own research and talk to your own advisors before you make a big move like this.
+There are a lot of BIG things to think about here.
+For example, what happens if you paid tax on those Social Security benefits that you’re now paying back?

 If you still have questions, you could leave a comment below, but what may be an even greater help is to join my FREE Facebook members group.
 It’s very active and has some really smart people who love to answer any questions you may have about Social Security.
 From time to time I’ll even drop in to add my thoughts, too.